starryskadi/opn-commerce-coding/README.md

 - [x] TODO: Support Multiple Discounts.
 - [x] Enhancement: BuyX determine with quantity and getY with quantity, example, BuyX 5, GetY 2
 - [x] Enhancement: TODO: Seperate back add and update to align with coding testing
-- [ ] Enhancement: Add id checking or do lastIndexes things when creating items to reduce the conflict
+- [ ] Enhancement: Add id checking or do lastIndexes things when creating items to reduce the id conflict
 - [x] Enhancement: Add private or public typescript
-- [ ] Refactor: Align more with OOP concept
+- [x] Refactor: Align more with OOP concept
 - [ ] Enhancement: Support Independent Discounts